Where clinical excellence, humanism and patient-centered care are the center of students’ education.

 remembering an inspirational leader

 "I am saddened to share with you tragic news about the passing of one of our own.
-Leon L. Haley Jr., M.D., CEO of UF Health Jacksonville and dean of the UF College of Medicine – Jacksonville, died unexpectedly July 24 in South Florida," writes Colleen Koch, M.D., M.S., M.B.A., dean of the UF College of Medicine.
+Leon L. Haley Jr., M.D., CEO of UF Health Jacksonville and dean of the UF College of Medicine – Jacksonville and vice president for health affairs for UF, died unexpectedly July 24 in South Florida," writes Colleen Koch, M.D., M.S., M.B.A., dean of the UF College of Medicine.
 "Dr. Haley was a beloved member of the UF Health family whose warm smile and kind demeanor brightened the day of all who knew him."

 Members of the UF School of Physician Assistant Studies class of 2021 will graduate in a ceremony June 19 at 10 a.m.